“One of the best blues bands in the land.” – Living Blues

 “Gloriously retro with an inspiring eloquence and grace.” –Vintage Guitar

 Joe Nosek founded The Cash Box Kings in Madison, Wisconsin in 2001 and, since 2007, has co-led the band with the charismatic, larger-than-life vocalist Oscar Wilson.
-Over 20 years apart in age and coming from vastly different backgrounds, the two form an unlikely pair, combining Wilson’s indisputably authentic inner city Chicago blues vocals with Nosek’s harmonica, songwriting and singing talents.
-The music they create is brilliantly displayed on The Cash Box Kings’ Alligator Records debut, Royal Mint.
-According to Wilson, “The Cash Box Kings is a throwback to the golden age of blues with some kickin’ fresh young blood.
+Over 20 years apart in age and coming from vastly different backgrounds, the two form an unlikely pair, combining Wilson’s indisputably authentic South Side Chicago blues vocals with Nosek’s dynamic harmonica, songwriting and singing talents.
+According to Wilson, “The Cash Box Kings are a throwback to the golden age of blues with some kickin’ fresh young blood.
 Joe is my best friend in the music world—the band is a marriage made in heaven for both of us.”
 “Oscar is godfather to my oldest son,” says Nosek.
 “We have each other’s backs.
 We’re family.”

-The Cash Box Kings have earned devoted fans in both Chicago and Madison, the two cities where band members live.
-They regularly headline Chicago venues like Buddy Guy’s Legends and Rosa’s Lounge, and have played major festivals across the U.S. and Europe.
+The Cash Box Kings regularly headline Chicago venues like Buddy Guy’s Legends, and have played major festivals across the U.S. and Europe.
 They’ve blown away audiences at the Chicago Blues Festival, the Tampa Bay Blues Festival, the Doheny Blues Festival, the Mississippi Valley Blues Festival, the New Orleans Jazz and Heritage Festival, the Cincinnati Blues Festival, the Cambridge Folk Festival (UK), the Moulin Blues Festival (Netherlands), the Lucerne Blues Festival (Switzerland), the Baltic Blues Festival (Germany) and the Edmonton Blues Festival (Canada).
 They have also performed in Belgium, France, Spain and Uruguay.